-8.1.
+- 7.1.
 The proposed amendment makes provision for centrally procured learning and teaching material by the HOD.
-Although the proposed amendment states that the procurement is to be done in consultation with the SGB, the proposed
+Although the proposed amendment states that the procurement is to be done in consultation with the SGB, the proposed amendment is in conflict with the entire purpose of the functions of a SGB as envisaged by section 21 of the SASA and in particular section 21(1)(c). - 7.2.

-8.2.
 It would be more consonant with section 21(1)(c) of the SASA and should any additional provision be considered, that the amendment provides that notwithstanding the allocation of a function in terms of section 21 (1)(c) to a SGB to purchase textbooks, educational materials, or equipment for the school, a SGB may apply to the HOD for centrally procured identified learning and teaching support material.

-CLAUSE 21 - DISSOLUTION OF GOVERNING BODY
+CLAUSE 19 - DISSOLUTION OF GOVERNING BODY

-9.1.
+8.1.
 The difficulty with the proposed amendment lies in the periods of extension afforded to the HOD, who can extend the total period of an interim governing body to one year.
 AfriForum submits that the underlying democratic principles of the election of a governing body should be restored as soon as possible after the dissolution of the existing governing body.
 Therefore, the period of governance by an interim body should not be longer than three months, within which period an election for a new governing body should take place.